Moss Town & Great Exuma Island

 • View of a sailboat's bow looking from the water

-Head to George Town and rent a boat from Minns Water Sports.
-Choose from a variety of passenger boats to cruise Elizabeth Harbour, snorkel coral reefs, drop anchor on a sandy beach, or head to Stocking Island.
+Head to George Town and rent a boat at Minns Water Sports.
+Choose from a variety of boats to cruise through Elizabeth Harbour, go snorkeling on the coral reefs, drop anchor on a sandy beach, or head over to Stocking Island.
 You can also charter a boat with a guide to explore even further.

 • Aerial view of islands in the bahamas

 Located on Stocking Island, visitors can take a short hike up to the Salt Tower.
-This beacon dates back to the prominent salt industry in the Bahamas during the 1800s.
-Trails are well marked and there are benches along the way for a rest.
-For the best views, head up to the tower to watch the sunset over the ocean.
+This lighthouse dates back to the flourishing salt industry in the Bahamas during the 19th century.
+The trails are well-marked, with benches along the way for resting.
+For the best views, climb the tower to admire the sunset over the ocean.

 Unique Experiences